rabbott2018/cloudOneWorkloadSecurityDemo/README.md

 # cloudOneWorkloadSecurityDemo
 These scripts will help you trigger events in Cloud One Workload Security
+NOTE: These scripts are provided as-is with no implied support.
+You are welcome to comment if you find issues, but there's no guarantee on if or when they'll be fixed.

 Before running these scripts perform ensure you have the following:
 1)	A Cloud One Workload Security Account